Long Covid Work Support Service Case Study

 Richard describes the rapport that he built with his W2W therapists as ‘fantastic’, and he found himself looking ‘forward to the calls’ as an act of self-care.
 Further, the virtual treatment over the phone allowed him to be candid and gave him the ability to talk freely as ‘part of the recovery’.

 Work was always part of the coaching conversation, from initial assessment to going back to work, as a central part of his rehabilitation.
-It was not about pushing him back to work but recognising that work is a huge part of someone’s life and identity and also part of the rehabilitaion process.
+It was not about pushing him back to work but recognising that work is a huge part of someone’s life and identity and also part of the rehabilitation process.

 Results and recovery